 Press an almond into the top of each cake before cooking

 Welsh cakes have been made for generations in Wales, traditionally cooked over hot stones or on a cast iron bakestone on the stove.
+Like many Welsh classics it evolved through home kitchens before earning a place on restaurant menus, and regional cooks still argue good-naturedly about the 'right' way to prepare it.
+The version below reflects the most widely cooked template, with notes where local practice diverges.

-Per serving (50g / 1.8 oz) · 12 servings total
+Per serving (50g / 1.8 oz) Β· 12 servings total

-Ask our AI cooking assistant anything about this recipe — substitutions, techniques, scaling.
+Ask our AI cooking assistant anything about this recipe β substitutions, techniques, scaling.

-Chat with AI Chef →Join the conversation
+Chat with AI Chef βJoin the conversation

 Sign in to leave a comment and save your favourite recipes